 Examples of photographs included within a larger manuscript collection include those in the Paul A. Schack collection (images of South River, N.J.), in the Paul Foster theatrical papers (images of off-off-Broadway and productions of Foster's plays), in the records of Consumers' Research, Inc. (twentieth century consumer products; advance notice required), in the records of the International Union of Electronic, Electrical, Salaried, Machine and Furniture Workers (activities within the union at all levels; advance notice required) and in the Roebling collection (primarily images of family members).
 The Modern School Collection, also includes photographs, some of which are available in an online digital collection.

-For a more complete review of the repository's photographic collections, consult the 1996 PACSCL Photograph Directory (also available in printed form at call number: SNCLNJ / TR12.
-T456 1996).
+For a more complete review of the repository's photographic collections, consult the 1996 PACSCL Photograph Directory.

 A very significant collection of photographs, not listed in the PACSCL directory, is the Julius Lazarus Photographic Archives and Collection.